-- Do a research first.
+- Do your research first.
 Before you make your own butterfly garden, you first have to learn more about what kind of butterflies are native to your area.
 Knowing which butterflies you’re trying to attract is essential in selecting the nectar and host plants for your butterfly garden.
 In addition to consulting a guide on butterfly species and distribution, you might also take some time to observe which butterflies are common in your area.

 - Plan the garden.
 Planning your butterfly garden is important to both you and the butterflies.
 On the one hand, planting in groups lets butterflies find flowers and plants more easily, and on the other – proper landscaping will allow you to observe more closely butterfly activities.
 A suitable layout should consider the size which mature plants reach and grouping them by bloom time and colour.
 Place taller plants at the back of the garden, or plant a butterfly bush and start adding smaller plants in the front.
 Think also about locating the garden so you can view it from your window or patio.

 - Plant in the sun.
 Both the butterflies and the plants which attract them need a lot of sunlight – at least 6 hours every day.
 Nectar-producing flowers should be placed where they receive sunshine from mid-morning to mid-afternoon.
 Butterflies require warmth to fly and they usually feed only in the sun.
 Make sure the place is sheltered from winds.